pwhittlesea/pwhittlesea.github.com/_posts/2024-10-12-new-zealand-4.md

 Welcome back to our Tour through New Zealand.
 We finished in [part 3](2024-10-03-new-zealand-3.md) in the town of Rotorua.

-The weather was so perfect for Hobbiton so we were on a high.
+The weather was so perfect for Hobbiton, so we were on a high.
-This holiday was going so well and it couldn't possibly get any better.
+This holiday was going so well, and it couldn't possibly get any better.

 Having seen the most famous filming location of the LoTR films, you would be forgiven for thinking it was all downhill from here.
 This couldn't be further from the truth.

-*[LoTR]: Lord of The Rings
+*[LoTR]: Lord of the Rings

 ## Thursday 6<sup>th</sup>: Trollshaw Forest